ravivyas84/personal-blog/posts/which-game-is-your-startup-playing.md

 ---
-title: Which Game is your startup playing?
+title: Which Game Is Your Startup Playing?
 date: 2022-02-18
 myslug: which-game-is-your-startup-playing
 tags: